PRESCRIPTION WEIGHT LOSS TREATMENT FACTS

-Saxenda starts working straight away, and you should see the effects within 2 weeks.
+Wegovy and Saxenda start working straight away, and you could see or feel the effects within 2 to 4 weeks.

-If you take your treatment as recommended with a low fat food plan, you can expect to lose at least 5% of body weight over three months.
-It’s important to remember that although these medicines can help, changing your lifestyle and eating habits is what will sustain a healthy weight over the long term.
+If you take your treatment as recommended with a healthy food plan, you can expect to lose at least 5% of your body weight over three months.
+It’s important to remember that although these medicines can help, changing your lifestyle and eating habits is what will sustain a healthy weight long term.

 Please tell us which other medicines you’re taking — whether they’re prescription or medicines you’ve bought without a prescription.
 We need to know so that we can prescribe treatment, if it’s suitable for you.
 If you’re taking certain medicines or living with certain medical conditions, this service might not be suitable for you.

-Wegovy is a weight loss treatment that works similarly to Saxenda.
-It’s an injection you give yourself once a week that helps to reduce hunger and aid weight loss alongside a restricted calorie diet and increased physical activity.
+Wegovy (semaglutide) is the newest weight loss treatment we prescribe and works similarly to Saxenda.
+It’s an injection you give yourself once a week that helps to reduce hunger and aid weight loss alongside a reduced calorie diet and increased physical activity.
 In clinical trials, patients experienced significant weight loss.
-Wegovy has been available in the United States since 2021 and we expect Wegovy to come to Boots Online Doctor in 2023.
 Find out more about Wegovy.

 At Boots Online Doctor, we don’t just stop with medicine.
-Check out our free online webinars where our Lifestyle Team offers expert advice on weight loss.
-We’re also developing a wide range of new support resources to help you reach and maintain your weight loss goals, including a dedicated lifestyle hub - coming soon.
+Check out our free online webinars where our Lifestyle Medicine team offers expert advice on weight loss.
+We also have a free 10-week weight loss programme filled with helpful videos and articles to support you achieve a healthier, happier weight.
+Other support resources to help you reach and maintain your weight loss goals, including a dedicated lifestyle hub, are coming soon.